llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 ## Discord Leaderboard

-The [Lightning.ai](https://lightning.ai/) has built a Discord based for us.
+The [Lightning AI](https://lightning.ai/) has built a Discord based for us.
 You can find it on discord by its name `evalbot#4372`.

 You can interact with it by DM'ing it with a zipped file of your sample submission and message it to either `eval A100` or `eval 4090`.
 More details on the bot are [here](https://discord.com/channels/1124130156336922665/1124134272631054447/1151718598818156645)